googlefonts/googlefonts.github.io/gf-guide/marketing.md

 ### Post text
 We write the social media post according to the font description in the repo's README file.
 Sometimes, we must reduce it to fit the social media specifications.
 If you prefer to provide us with one, please follow this guide:
 - Describe the font, the design space, the language support, etc.
-- Provide us with your social media profile if you have some so we can tag you.
+- Please provide us with your social media profile if you have some so we can tag you.
 Person tags can be provided in the README.md or a .txt file in documentation dir.

 #### Text length limits
 - Twitter: 500 characters max.